 When your medical practitioner or GP practice uses our system and app to communicate with you, they will provide us with your personal data.
 This will vary but as a minimum will include:

 We need this personal data to enable the communications from your medical practitioner or GP practice to be sent via SMS or email, using our system.
-The communications may be messages from your medical practitioner or GP practice, links to an appointment booking system including Covid vaccination appointments, links to secure video consultations and where necessary communications including surveys.
+The communications may be messages from your medical practitioner or GP practice, links to an appointment booking system, links to secure video consultations and where necessary communications including surveys.

 We have Data Processor Agreements in place to ensure that these processes are clear, and we only undertake tasks that your medical practitioner asks us to do.
 For these tasks we are called a Data Processor.